MicrosoftDocs/entra-docs/docs/identity/conditional-access/how-to-policy-require-device-compliance.md

 ## Create a Conditional Access policy

 The following steps help create a Conditional Access policy to require devices accessing resources be marked as compliant with your organization's [Intune compliance policies](/mem/intune/protect/create-compliance-policy).

+> [!WARNING]
+> Without a compliance policy created in Microsoft Intune this Conditional Access policy will not function as intended.
+Create a compliance policy first and ensure you have at least one compliant device before proceeding.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator).
 1. Browse to **Protection** > **Conditional Access** > **Policies**.